In November of 2015, my friend Mofi & I flew into Cancun’s international airport from two different cities, and into two different terminals.

 The ride from the airport to our hotel was about 1hr and cost us 55USD each.
 Pause.
 Shed a tear or two for our pockets.
 Yes we had the van to ourselves, yes it was air conditioned, but, no, we were not expecting it to be so expensive.
 “But we are in Mexico”, we said, “we’re on vacation,” we said.

 This was both of our first time at an all-inclusive resort, so we had few expectations.
 We were simply content to not pay extra for food and wi-fi, but Dreams set out to stun us.

-For starters, we were upgraded to a room with a beautiful view of the resident dolphins who were shy but popped up enough to satisfy us.
+To start, on arrival we were upgraded to a room with a view of the resident dolphins who were shy but popped up enough to satisfy us.

-We had a full day to ourselves before the wedding so we booked an excursion with a company called Aventuras Mayas.
+We had a full day to ourselves before the wedding so we booked an adventure-packed excursion with Aventuras Mayas.